 I believe that everyone in the world should have the opportunity to fall in love with qigong and tai chi — no matter where they live.

 I created Qi School, my online training site, because I am a teacher, and I want you to get the training you need to feel your qi.

 If you want to learn my method of qigong (and tai chi), if you want to feel the qi sooner rather than later, then check out my online courses.

 I look forward to working with you!
 Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
-As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+As the director of Flowing Zen, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.